hamelumster/meeseeks-box/README.md

 # ⚠️Important notes
 - app works via active LM model, which you load in LM Studio
 - unfortunately, when you exit/disable LM Studio, Meeseeks box cannot be used
+- "Keep it simple brrrrp, they're not gods (c) Rick

 ---